laubonghaudoi/Chinese_Rime/README.md

 有關已收集方案的资源，如方案白皮书、教程等，請參見 [方案相關文件（騰訊微雲）](https://github.com/laubonghaudoi/Chinese_Rime#%E8%B3%87%E6%BA%90resources)。

-This repo has four sub-directories:
+This repository has four sub-directories:

-1. Folders under `sources/` are the source repos of some schemas, preserved as submodules.
+1. Folders under `sources/` are the source repositories of some schemas, preserved as submodules.
 Most of them are recipes (for an introduction to schema recipes, please see [Rime 輸入方案又是啥](https://github.com/rime/home/wiki/RimeWithSchemata#rime-%E8%BC%B8%E5%85%A5%E6%96%B9%E6%A1%88%E5%8F%88%E6%98%AF%E5%95%A5)) maintained by their authors, and can be installed and deployed by [plum](https://github.com/rime/plum) directly (please check out HanhNgiox.net on how to install recipes).
 Since not all schemas are maintained on GitHub, the collection in this directory is incomplete.
-2. The `unmaintained/` directory preserves schemas from other sources which are not recipes .
+2. The `unmaintained/` directory preserves schemas from other sources which are not recipes.
 They are not maintained by anybody so the usabilities are not guaranteed.
 3. `download/` serves as the folder for the [released](https://github.com/laubonghaudoi/Chinese_dialect_Rime_schema/releases) packages.
 It contains only the selected schema for the prestige dialect of each language.
 Hence users can download, deploy and use these off-the-shelf schemas conveniently.
 4. The `script/` folder contains scripts for automatically updating the schema files.
 Please see [Tutorial](https://github.com/laubonghaudoi/Chinese_Rime#%E4%BD%BF%E7%94%A8%E6%95%99%E7%A8%8B%E9%A0%85%E7%9B%AE%E7%B6%B2%E7%AB%99-tutorial-project-website) for instructions on how to use.